The Bob Hall Legacy Fund

 - Delays in getting essential equipment can lead to additional health complications, setting people back physically and emotionally.

-For more than a decade, REquipment has refurbished and delivered durable medical equipment and assistive technology, like wheelchairs, rollators, adapted strollers, communication devices, and more to people across Massachusetts.
+For over a decade, REquipment has been refurbishing and providing durable medical equipment and assistive technology, including wheelchairs, rollators, adapted strollers, communication devices, and more to individuals throughout Massachusetts.

 Independence Restored